 - What other things can I be doing instead of looking at social media?
 Write them down.
 Hint: There are a lot of other things to do!

 Take inventory.
 Evaluate.
 Make a Change.

-If any of the platforms are making you feel anxious and angry, then take action by limiting time spent on social or remove an app from your phone.
+If any of the platforms are making you feel anxious and angry, then take action by limiting time spent on social or removing an app from your phone.
 I’ve removed Twitter a few times from my over the last few years because it was fueling my worry and anxiousness.

 Some people choose to move on from social media and others will choose to get involved to make change for a particular cause.
 Either way, it’s time we take control of aimless scrolling.
-Be purposeful with what you view, how you view and when you view.
+Be purposeful with what you view, how you view, and when you view.
 You’re in control of your own content curation and social media experience.

 Between the pandemic, economy, and political craziness, I get to a point where I can’t stand reading and seeing the chaos in the world anymore.
 It’s not serving me.
 Are your social media habits serving you?